Welcome to the Wisconsin FFA CDE Page

 There are six CDEs where teams must ‘qualify’ to compete at the State contest.
 These are very popular areas and there isn’t room to handle all the teams at Madison.
-These CDEs are: Floriculture, Dairy Cattle, Livestock, Horse, Ag Mechanics and Wildlife.
+These CDEs are: Floriculture, Dairy Cattle, Livestock, Horse, Ag Mechanics, Wildlife and Veterinary Science.
 Teams must 'qualify' at an area contest.
 Teams can try to qualify only once.
 Teams may be able to 'practce' at some area contests but you can try to qualify only once.
 All the other State CDEs are open to those teams that enter.
 Some contests have a space limit so teams are limited, that’s why it is important to enter early.

 If my team wins the State Contest, can I do same CDE next year?

 The rules say that once you win a State CDE or compete in the National Contest, you cannot come back and compete again in the same CDE.

 How difficult is it to win a contest?

 The teams that win CDEs generally put a lot of effort into learning the material.
 If you want to be successful it is suggested to start studying early.
 In Floriculture, there are around 200 plants to learn to ID.
 If you start preparing at the beginning of the school year you only have to learn two per day.

 Do CDEs complement classroom instruction?

 Absolutely!
 CDEs are great to include as part of classroom instruction or as a end of class project.